Rental Guides · Last updated 2 June 2026

 Is it common to share with people who work in Gibraltar?

 Very common.
-A significant proportion of people renting rooms in La Linea are Gibraltar frontier workers.
+A large proportion of people renting rooms in La Linea are Gibraltar frontier workers.
 In many shared flats, everyone crosses the border for work.
 This usually means similar schedules and a shared understanding of the commute.

 Are pets allowed in shared flats?